kirin-3/kirin-cogs/patron/README.md

 3. For each patron, it checks:
    - If they are a new patron (first-time donation)
    - If they have a recurring monthly donation that hasn't been processed
+   - If they have a yearly subscription (divides amount by 12 for monthly equivalent)
 4. If a Discord connection is found, it sends an award message to the configured channel
 5. The cog keeps track of processed donations by storing the last charge date for each patron